 Check out what Amazon Prime Video did to me:

 It was a time when I wasn’t watching as many Amazon Movies as they believe were needed to consider me “active”.
-Amazon noticed it (actually the algorithm did) and sent me this message to keep me experiencing the value (and not cancelling the subscription in near future, of course!).
+Amazon noticed it (actually the algorithm did) and sent me this message to keep me experiencing the value (and not cancelling the subscription in the near future, of course!).

 Revenue happens whenever a user decides to subscribe to a paid plan of your SaaS product.